DSA Roadmap for Placements: What Matters in 2026

 Stage 8: Dynamic Programming (3-4 weeks)

-DP is the topic students fear most, and for good reason — it requires a different way of thinking.
-But here is the reassuring truth: most DP problems in placements fall into a handful of categories:
+DP is the topic students fear most.
+Understandably so — it requires a different way of thinking than everything else.
+But here's what I tell every student I mentor: most DP problems in placements fall into a handful of categories.
+Learn the categories, and the individual problems start to click:

 - 1D DP — climbing stairs, house robber, coin change